TheTechOddBug/lon-mirror/README.md

 The OMNIA diagnostics lineage documented here should be treated as a completed foundational cycle.

 It is not complete because no more ideas exist.

-It is complete because the architectural uncertainty required to define the v1.0 perimeter has been exhausted.
+It is complete because the architectural uncertainty required to define the current foundational perimeter has been exhausted.

 What now exists is: